1995parham-learning/1995parham-learning.github.io/content/CICD/Github Actions.md

+## Introduction to CI/CD

+- **CI (Continuous Integration):** This practice involves developers frequently merging their code changes into a central repository (like GitHub) throughout the development cycle.

+    - **Benefits:**
+        - Early detection of integration issues.
+        - Faster feedback loops.
+        - Improved code quality.
+        - Reduced risk of errors.
+- **CD (Continuous Delivery/Deployment):**

+    - **Continuous Delivery:** Automates the release process, ensuring that software is always in a deployable state.
+    - **Continuous Deployment:** Automates the release process further by automatically deploying every change to production after passing the necessary tests.
 ## Introduction

 GitHub's actions is an awesome way to have CI on GitHub.
 It runs on **VM**, can run Container and even release things for you.
 First, you need to specify the events that trigger the action.